 The New covenant is first made with restored Israel (Jer.
 31:31-34; Eze.
 20:37),

 and is then open to all.
-Apostle Paul speaks about two women in Abraham's life,
+Apostle Paul says that Abraham's wives, Sarah and Hagar

 Abraham again took another wife, whose name was Keturah.